Skip to main content

 Introduction

-A diverse medical workforce has been associated with enhanced quality of patient care and superior financial performance.1 However, women and various races and ethnicities are underrepresented in the field of interventional cardiology (IC).2-4 Cardiologists encounter gender, age, and race-based discrimination.5 However, data on diversity and discrimination among interventional cardiologists are lacking.
-Gender-based discrimination has been identified as a leading factor that negatively impacts the pursuit of IC as subspecialty among women cardiology fellows.6 We conducted a global, web-based survey of IC fellows and attendings to assess their perceptions of diversity and discrimination.
+A diverse medical workforce has been associated with enhanced quality of patient care and superior financial performance.1 However, women and various races and ethnicities are underrepresented in the field of interventional cardiology (IC).2-4 Cardiologists encounter gender, age, and race-based discrimination.5 However, data on diversity and discrimination among interventional cardiologists (ICs) are lacking.
+Gender-based discrimination has been identified as a leading factor that negatively impacts the pursuit of IC as a subspecialty among women cardiology fellows.6 We conducted a global, web-based survey of IC fellows and attendings to assess their perceptions of diversity and discrimination.

 Methods

 The survey questionnaire was collaboratively developed by the co-authors through an interactive process.
 The team of co-authors comprised individuals from diverse backgrounds, including interventional cardiologists, health equity experts, university-based physicians, and private practice physicians.
 The final survey consisted of 48 questions in the English language and encompassed 5 distinct segments: (1) demographic information; (2) perspectives on discrimination against physicians; (3) perspectives on gender diversity; (4) perspectives on race/ethnicity diversity; and (5) perspectives on patient diversity.
-The survey was conducted using REDCap (Research Electronic Data Capture) 7,8 and was distributed to IC attendings and fellows via social media and email lists (6672 emails).
+The survey was conducted using REDCap (Research Electronic Data Capture)7,8 and was distributed to IC attendings and fellows via social media and email lists (6672 emails).
 The study was approved by the institutional review board, and consent was waived.

 The participant group labeled as "non-white" included individuals who identified as Native American/Alaska Native, Asian, Black/African American, Native Hawaiian/Pacific Islander, and Hispanic white.